whphhg/vcash-electron/README.md

 * git

-Clone this repository using `git clone`, move to the cloned directory using `cd vcash-electron` and install Node.js dependencies using `npm install`.
+Clone this repository using `git clone`, move to the cloned directory using `cd vcash-electron/` and install Node.js dependencies using `npm install`.

     $ git clone https://github.com/whphhg/vcash-electron.git
-    $ cd vcash-electron
+    $ cd vcash-electron/
     $ npm install

-After it is done installing dependencies, you can run the GUI using `npm run gui`.
+You can run the GUI using `npm run gui` after the dependency installation is completed.

     $ npm run gui